Amazon Delivery Station Wins NAIOP Hawaii’s 2025 Kukulu Hale Award

 Data Centers

-MG2 is currently working on multiple sites for a national, sustainable data center client in Atlanta and Kansas City.
-Each project presents a different structural type, including precast, concrete tilt walls, and pre-engineered metal buildings based on end-user requirements and site conditions.
+MG2 is currently working on many sites for a national, sustainable data center client across the U.S. Each project presents a different structural type, including precast, concrete tilt walls, and pre-engineered metal buildings based on end-user requirements and site conditions.
 Beyond the architectural design, MG2 is addressing complexities in MEP, structural engineering, security, and acoustic concerns.
 Furthermore, MG2’s involvement extends to tenant work, demonstrating our capability to provide comprehensive support for large-scale projects.
 In addition to our work with mission-critical facilities, the client sought our expertise in program design and program thinking.

 Cold Chain Logistics